 This community-focused prevention, education and protection work is a massive part of a wholetime firefighter's role.
 So too, of course, is responding to emergencies.
 Our firefighters train hard, not only in their initial training but on a regular basis during the course of their career, to ensure that they are ready to respond to an incident whenever needed.

-What this means is that our staff have the skills and training to deal with everything from minor bin fires, rapidly developing house fires, chemical incidents, rescues from height and water, road traffic collisions between vehicles of varying sizes, animals and generally any situation where somebody in danger needs rescuing.
+What this means is that our staff have the skills and training to deal with everything from minor bin fires, rapidly developing house fires, chemical incidents, rescues from height and water, road traffic collisions between vehicles of varying sizes, and generally any situation where somebody in danger needs rescuing, even animals.
 Our crews also provide assistance when bad weather hits and help with things such as flooding - as well as providing medical assistance when required.

 Once trained to the level of a competent firefighter, our staff also have the opportunity to progress into supervisory and managerial roles.
 You never know - you could be a future Chief Fire Officer!

 Here is Chloe, a Wholetime Firefighter here at Nottinghamshire Fire and Rescue Service.
 Watch this video below to see what she got up to on a day shift at West Bridgford Fire Station.